xLevGamingx/CS2-ZE-Configs/README.md

-# Lev Gaming Zombie Escape2
+# Lev Gaming Zombie Escape

 A collection of the EntWatch, Stripper and map configs used on Lev Gaming